Can a 4-month-old baby really get angry when they don’t get what they want? And can they already have stranger anxiety?

 With a very determined and frustrated baby, I would help her a bit more to lower the frustration – offer her things to grab so she can stretch and reach and get those little hands working to grab.
-Push things a bit closer to her, keep moving, and offering different shapes and toys so she can get the muscle co-ordination to do what she wants.
-At this age, she is learning so much about how to control her little body and it is not easy!
+Push things a bit closer to her, keep moving, and offer different shapes and toys so she can get the muscle coordination to do what she wants.
+At this age, she is learning so much about how to control her little body, and it is not easy!

-Now as for the stranger anxiety; it is perfectly normal.
-She has not realized yet she is a separate little body from you.
+Now, as for the stranger anxiety, it is perfectly normal, even if most babies start showing signs of stranger anxiety a bit later.
+This actually means that she has banded well with you and her closets family, so it is a good developmental sign.
 She is likely to get worse before it gets better!
-It may be that when you leave the room she will panic and be terrified you won’t come back.
-Babies have no concept of time, everything is NOW.
+Stranger anxiety often goes hand in hand with separation anxiety, and if not yet, it is likely that you will notice signs of that too in the near future.
+It may be that when you leave the room, she will panic and be terrified you won’t come back.
+Babies have no concept of time; everything is NOW.
 So when the most special person is not there, all hell breaks loose!